Blyzz616/dashboard/README.md

 #  Creating a new Dashboard

-⚠️This Repo is not deprecated. - [New repo here](https://github.com/Blyzz616/Dashboardv2)⚠️
+⚠️This Repo is now deprecated. - [New repo here](https://github.com/Blyzz616/Dashboardv2)⚠️

 The new Repo has some sensors that may not be in your homelab.
 I've changed the layouts to include the new information.